-Risk assessment Risk assessment depends on many factors including but not limited to the process of evaluating the probability and consequences of injury or illness arising from exposure to an identified hazard and for the purposes of this guide includes hazard identification and risk control initiative.

-A detailed snapshot of the location identifying all aspects of the event including; infrastructure, facilities, pedestrian and traffic management, amenities, etc. The site plan should also reference streets, laneways and other distinguishable landmarks.
+Risk assessment Risk assessment depends on many factors including but not limited to the process of evaluating the probability and consequences of injury or illness arising from exposure to an identified hazard and for the purposes of this guide includes hazard identification and risk control including; infrastructure, facilities, pedestrian and traffic management, amenities, etc. The site plan should also reference streets, laneways and other distinguishable landmarks.